Analytics & Threshold Configuration

-Click Administration > Analytics & Threshold Configuration in the Navigator pane to display the Analytics & Threshold Configuration page.
-This page enables you to view and configure the settings that control when and how Riverbed IQ recognizes network behavior that constitutes an indicator, the fundamental building block of an incident.
+This page lets you view and configure the settings that determine when and how Riverbed IQ recognizes network behavior as indicators.
+Indicators are the fundamental building blocks of incidents.

 A policy controls how the Riverbed IQ data pipeline creates indicators, and, therefore, incidents.
 Upon installation, IQ has a number of built-in policies in place that are configured according to best practices for monitoring networks and which measurements merit being called to your attention in the form of an incident.
 What merits being called to your attention is a subjective, user/network-defined decision, so IQ provides the ability to override some policies with user-configurable settings.
 A single policy applies a rule to a measurement on a network entity.